Appendix 1I; Cycle of Sin

 Deuteronomy 4:25-31, 31:20, Judges 2:18-20, Isaiah 55:6-7

 https://www.openbible.info/topics/god_is_the_giver_of_life).
-The second follows with physical actions that prove your decision to honor God by learning and doing God's will (love) before your own.
+The second follows with physical actions that prove your decision to honor God by learning and following God's will to love other people before rather than prioritizing your own.

 -